jakub-tucek/clusterize/README.md

 ## Installation

-Basic installation is installed by running one of the following commands in your terminal.
+Basic installation is installed by running following command in your terminal:
-You can install this via the command-line with either curl.

-(update last part to latest version)
 ```
 $ sh -c "$(curl -fsSL https://raw.githubusercontent.com/jakub-tucek/metacentrum-cli/master/src/scripts/install.sh) v0.12"
 ```

-For easy use, you need to add path **clusterize** to clusterize to **.bashrc**.
+For easy usage, you need to modify PATH variable in **.bashrc** so it contains executable **clsuterize** command.
 Path will be displayed during installation (along with instructions).

 To reload configuration, execute
 ```
 $ source ~/.bashrc